Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.collection.v1.MsgBurnFTFromResponse"></a>

 ### MsgBurnFTFromResponse
+Deprecated: do not use

 MsgBurnFTFromResponse is the Msg/BurnFTFrom response type.

-Note: deprecated